abbott567/blog/src/work/service-blueprints/index.md

 ---
 layout: layouts/base.njk
 title: Service Blueprints
+tags:
+  - design
+eleventyComputed:
+  imgPath: '/work/{{title|slugify}}/images'
   meta:
     description: >-
       'Full end-to-end service blueprints for large and complex services.'
     image:
-    href: /images/work/service-blueprint-full.webp
+      href: '{{imgPath}}/share-image.jpg'
       alt: A full service blueprint.
 It represents an entire end-to-end service using a grid system.
 Its zoomed out so far nothing is legible, but it highlights how big it is.
 The rest of this article breaks each section down so it is understandable.
   excerpt: >-
     Government services are huge with many complex processes.
 Service Blueprints outline end-to-end service design and how a user interacts with all the different parts of the organisation.
-tags:
-  - design
 ---

 # {{title}}